Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Fluid-dynamical setup

 where $\pm$ indicates propagation along the positive ($+$) or negative ($-$) $x$ direction and $\beta=\frac{\gamma+1}{2}$.
 Derived from the set of Eqs.~\eqref{fluids} (cf.~\S101 in \cite{Landau1987Fluid}), the Riemann wave equation then reads

-In a stable BEC with contact interactions, the constant $K=g/2>0$ and $\beta=\frac{3}{2}$; we will however keep $\beta$ explicit unless stated otherwise.
+In a stable BEC with contact interactions, the constant $K=g/2>0$ and $\beta=\frac{3}{2}$.
 The wave equation \eqref{rw}, a nonlinear first-order partial differential equation, specifies the solution of the nonlinear acoustics problem once an initial wave profile $v=f(x)$ at $t=0$ is given.
-For small $v$ amplitudes, one has the linearized equation $\partial_t v +c_{s(0)}\partial_x v=0$ (assuming right-moving waves in what follows), which then leads to the conventional Unruh paradigm of analogue gravity.
+For small $v$ amplitudes, one has the linearized equation $\partial_t v +c_{s0}\partial_x v=0$ (assuming right-moving waves in what follows), which then leads to the conventional Unruh paradigm of analogue gravity.

 We solve Eq.~\eqref{rw} by using the method of characteristics \cite{principles,enflo2006theory}, which employs constant $v$ curves in the evolving flow.
 For the characteristics curve specified by $\frac{dv}{dt}=0$, we seek the contour map on the $x-t$ plane, each contour curve representing a fixed $v$,